rust-lang/blog.rust-lang.org/content/inside-rust/maintainer-spotlight-alejandra-gonzalez-blyxyas/index.md

 Before, whenever I was doing maintenance, I always had this doubt: should I do something else with my life?
 Should I get a boring office job and work in a corporate environment, or maybe go back to studying?
 Now I don't have to worry about that, which really helped reshape my life.
 I live in a medium-sized town in Spain, so the help that the MiR program provides is huge in comparison to my expenses.
 It completely takes off that anxiety and those doubts.
 For now, I'm able to do what I love, and I have no words to describe how great that feels.

 That being said, I also have to remind me that it is okay not to work *all the time*.
-Sometimes, I have anxiety and insecurity about the value I bring to Rust and the people and companies funding me.
+Sometimes, I'm insecure about the value I bring to Rust and the people and companies funding me.
 To combat that, I really like this quote: "You are able to take a break, and Rust will not break without you."

 **Would you like to share anything else with the Rust community?**